 14/06/19Trusts: What are they and what are they used for?

-A trust may be one of those financial tools you’ve heard of but know little about.
+A trust may be one of those financial tools you have heard of but know little about.
 In some circumstances, they can be an excellent way to help manage assets and reduce tax liabilities.
-However, it’s important to understand what they are and where setting up a trust can be useful before proceeding.
+However, it is important to understand what they are and where setting up a trust can be useful before proceeding.

 What is a trust?